butler-consulting/google-font-manager/readme.txt

 = 1.0.4 =
 * Updated TinyMCE toolbar code for compatibility with WordPress Version 3.9.
 Special thanks to Richand Bonk from PremiumWebServices (http://premiumwebservices.co.uk) for his contribution in fixing this issue, as the author was tied up n another project.
 Thanks Richard!!

+= 1.1.0 =
+* Updated version numbering to be in sync with other plugins.
+* Added "backwards compatibility" for WordPress prior to Version 3.9.